DonnyPereira/LatentCriminal.github.io/content/post/W_2_Post.md

 Nevertheless, he drove home the point that no matter how much he learned, there was so much more he could learn.
 He stated that the most important part of his learning was when something unexpected happened that stopped him from going about his work.
 No matter how much knowledge he had, he didn’t have total knowledge, only that which he learned.
 I realised that this was something I really needed to hear.
 I had a raspberry Pi 3 at home that I had never used since I thought that I had to learn to use linux first.
 But it came apparent to me that the best way to learn was to get stuck in and do what I could.

 Furthermore he gave us some great resources like Unixporn which is a reddit where people post their linux *nix customisations.
 It's interesting to look at and use as a goal because it would be a good goal to be so comfortable at using Unix/linux that I can customise however I want and make it look beautiful too.
 It is also good because it has tutorials for each post and how they did it, so if I see a cool one, I can do it too.
 Without a doubt, this has motivated me want to learn linux so much and to also one day make my own distribution.
 He also went through using Linux.
 It was hard for me to fully follow through but I wrote down notes of important things he mentioned as well as other things that caught my eye.
 We also talked about how to play certain games in Linux.
 He inspired me to start using Manjora on my desktop and try to get the games on steam to work as a challenge.
+Below is his card.

+{{<image src="/img/Wk2Arti5.PNG" alt="Hello Friend" position="center" style="border-radius: 8px;" >}}

 ### SLO5 — conduct self, peer and team review